code-423n4/code-contests/JUDGING_CRITERIA.md

 ## Scoring
 The scoring system has two primary goals: rewarding Wardens for finding unique bugs and hardening C4 code contests to sybil attacks.
 A secondary goal of the scoring system is to incentivize contestants to form squads and encourage coordination.

+> Reports are also judged based on grammar, conciseness, and format.
 ## Estimating Risk
 C4 judges refer to the standard model as presented in the OWASP approach to risk analysis where: